 As part of the policy, workers’ comp insurance has employer’s liability coverage, which can help pay attorney fees, court costs, and settlements.
 However, there are a limited amount of circumstances in which you are entitled to file a lawsuit against your employer in California.
 Those include intentional harm, or if your employer has insufficient workers’ compensation insurance or no workers’ comp insurance.

-For help with filing a workers’ compensation claim and getting the benefits you are entitled to, contact Hanson & Mouri.
+For help with filing a workers’ compensation claim and getting the benefits you are entitled to, contact our San Bernardino personal injury attorneys at Hanson & Mouri.
 We offer free initial consultations, call (951) 688-0006 today.